Domestic Infant Adoption

 Adoption is the legal process by which parental rights and responsibilities are transferred from one parent or set of parents to another, with the purpose of ensuring that the child placed for adoption has all the benefits of a loving, permanent family if his or her birthparents choose to make an adoption plan.
 In a domestic infant adoption, both the child to be adopted and his or her potential adoptive parent(s) are citizens and residents of the same country.

 National Council For Adoption believes that infant adoption can be a positive option for children as well as expectant parents facing an unintended pregnancy.
 Expectant parents may choose to make an adoption plan as one way of ensuring that their child has a stable, loving, and permanent family.
-NCFA believes that accurate adoption information should be included as part of a complete options counseling program, and that expectant parents considering adoption have the right to receive knowledgeable, professional counseling both before and after an adoption takes place.
+NCFA believes that accurate adoption information should be included as part of a comprehensive options counseling program, and that expectant parents considering adoption have the right to receive knowledgeable, professional counseling both before and after an adoption takes place.
 We advocate for pre-adoption education for prospective adoptive parents and post-adoption support services to help adoptive families thrive once a child is placed in their homes.

 The first focus of an adoption is to ensure that a child has a safe, loving family to call his or her own.
 In domestic infant adoption, expectant parents make an adoption plan for their child and parental rights of a child are transferred to adoptive parents.
 A basic outline of what the process looks like for expectant and adoptive parents is provided below.